 Posterior odds in Fig. 3 are classified as conveying positive, strong, very strong or decisive evidence of jointness when they exceed 3, 10, 30 or 100, and horizontal lines separate these regions.
 Only 8 pairs (1% of the total) display some degree of evidence for jointness.
 These are variables 1 and 2 (GDP in 1960 and Fraction Confucian), which show decisive jointness, the pairs (1,3), (1,4), (2,3), (2,4) display strong evidence of jointness, while there is positive evidence for (1,5), (2,5), and (3,4).
 As was already suggested by Fig. 2, only the regressors with high values for $P(i \cap j)$ and thus, high marginal inclusion probabilities tend to appear jointly in the growth regressions.
 Both of these probabilities are over 0.75 for the pairs mentioned above, and over 0.93 for those pairs with strong or decisive jointness.
 This means that we do not have, for this data set, any regressor pairs that virtually always appear together, while appearing in less than 75% of the visited models.
 Fig. 4 summarizes the jointness results graphically.
-The nodes are proportional to posterior probabilities of inclusion and the thickness of the joining lines is proportional to $\log(\mathcal{J}{ij})$ for any pair.
+The nodes are proportional to $\log(\mathcal{J}{ij})$ for any pair.

 Fig 3.
-FLS data: Log posterior odds in favour of jointness, $\log(\mathcal{J}{ij})$ .
+FLS data: Log posterior odds in favor of jointness, $\log(\mathcal{J}{ij})$ .

-Examining sets of more than two regressors, we note that jointness of all four triplets of the first four variables is supported by posterior odds of 7 to one and higher, whereas the jointness of all four of these variables is favourably supported by posterior odds of 7.8.
+Examining sets of more than two regressors, we note that jointness of all four triplets of the first four variables is supported by posterior odds of 7 to one and higher, whereas the jointness of all four of these variables is favorably supported by posterior odds of 7.8.
 Posterior odds pertaining to jointness for the first five variables, however, are only 2 to one.